dynamic-and-active-systems-lab/uavrt_connection/README.md

  - Decodes messages MAVLink message sent from QGC and forwards them to UAV-RT/Supervisor
   - Supported messages are outlined in the "Tag Interface Control" document

+# Basic operation

+TBD

+# Documentation

+The supporting documentation for this project can be found on the following site:

+TBD

+# System requirements

+The system requirments for the use of this package can be found on the following site:

+TBD

+# Installaton

+TBD

+# License

+This codebase is released under the GNU Lesser General Public License v3 or later.

 # License

 This codebase is released under the GNU Lesser General Public License v3 or later.